truonghm/mlops-backend-example/README.md

 cd training
 python preprocess.py && python train.py
 ```
-Note that the model is not available in this repository (git-ignored), so you have to transform data and train the model for it to be available in the API service.
+Note that the model is not available in this repository (git-ignored), so you have to go through the step above for it to be available in the API service.

 4. Access the services with:
     - API docs: [localhost:8000/documentation](http://localhost:8000/documentation)